netmeld/netmeld/datalake/README.md

 Additionally, all of the `nmdl-*` (Netmeld Datalake) tools shall support the following options:
 * `--lake-type`: The Netmeld data lake type to take action on.
-TODO: Describe this further.
-Is this a config file setting or commandline default?
+This currently defaults to a data lake of type `git`.